 Options for reconstruction

 Dr. Montilla can perform breast reconstruction either with implants or through the fat transfer process.
 With fat transfer, fat is taken from a donor area where it is unwanted (such as the thighs, belly or hips).
 It is purified and sterilized, and then is injected into the breasts to build volume naturally.
-Dr. Montilla will help you to determine the best method for reconstruction during your confidential consultation in Greater Boston Area or Worcester.
+Dr. Montilla will help you to determine the best method for reconstruction during your confidential consultation in Greater Greater Boston Area Area or Worcester.

 Reconstruction with implants